 Historical maximum benzene concentrations were observed in June 2005 (MW-5) and September 2005 (MW-1), followed by a decrease in December 2005; they remained within the historical range during 2006.
-The 3rd and 4th quarters of 2007 showed the lowest benzene detections in MW-1 since March 1998.
-MW-5 has not been sampled since March 2007 because of low groundwater.
+Concentrations of benzene in the 3rd and 4th quarters of 2007 and all the first three quarters of 2008 in MW-1 were observed to be the lowest since January of 1999.
+The concentration observed during this December 2008 event showed a slight increase, but remained within the historical minimum and maximums.
+MW-5, which had not been sampled since June 2007 because of low groundwater, showed a concentration within the historical range in December 2008.

-Downgradient wells MW-2, MW-3, and MW-6 have all shown a relatively stable benzene concentration trend, with the most recent concentrations comparable to those in December 2001.
+Downgradient wells MW-2, MW-3, and MW-6 have all shown a relatively stable benzene concentration trend, with the December 2008 data being equal or slightly higher than the previous December 2007 sampling data.